Pollinator-Friendly Solar PV for Massachusetts

 Working with solar PV developers to ensure designation standards are economically feasible and compatible with solar PV array operation and maintenance.

-- Created voluntary designation programs for solar PV facilities to establish habitats friendly to pollinators and native grassland birds
+- At least eight states have created voluntary designation programs for solar PV facilities to establish habitats friendly to pollinators and native grassland birds.

-- Developed best management practices, as well as establishment, maintenance, and monitoring guidance.
+- A number have developed best management practices, as well as establishment, maintenance, and monitoring guidance.

-- Check out what's happening in other states: Vermont Maryland Minnesota
+- See examples of programs in other states: Vermont Maryland Minnesota

 Have questions about the project, or interested in becoming involved?
 Contact Zara Dowling (firstname.lastname@example.org; 413-545-8516).